Updated on: 11/25/2019

 While working with healthcare providers though, it’s important that those injured take care not to sign away any rights working with insurance before the extent of their damages is fully known.

-The Award-Winning team of Semi-Truck Accident Attorneys at Davis Law Group have helped accident victims untangle the messy web of liability involved in their accidents and ensure that they reach as full a financial recovery as possible.
+The Award-Winning team of personal injury attorneys at Davis Law Group have helped accident victims untangle the messy web of liability involved in their accidents and ensure that they reach as full a financial recovery as possible.

 If you or a loved one were injured in a semi-truck or commercial vehicle accident, you can request a free consultation today by calling 206-727-4000 or using the contact or chat windows on this page.